slco-2016/q1_report_long/_pages/prototype_page.md

 - Dominant request through research: communication
 - 2 existing, “high-priority” pain points in communication at present between case managers and clients
 	- Identifying and maintaining up-to-date communication methods for clients
-	- Lack of effective “passive” communication methods (examples:. voicemails tend to be unreliable, email is only partially supported, and text messaging is currently not provided)
+	- Lack of effective “passive” communication methods (examples: voicemails tend to be unreliable, email is only partially supported, and text messaging is currently not provided)

 ### Supporting Diversity